-It is important to highlight your best hard and soft skills in positioning yourself as the best rounded candidate as a job seeker.
-It is also helpful to consider how the two types of skills are related to each other and to work, so that you can talk to them in your next interview.
+It is important to highlight your best hard and soft skills in positioning yourself as the best-rounded candidate as a job seeker.
+It is also helpful to consider how the two types of skills are related to each other and to work so that you can talk to them in your next interview.

 In addition to highlighting the common skills required for most of your work, it is important to show employers that you have work-specific skills for success in the workplace.
-Review this list of job skills listed by job for information on skills and attributes required for different occupations.
+Review this list of job skills listed by job for information on the skills and attributes required for different occupations.

 Active listening skills

 Active listening is the ability to focus completely on a speaker, understand their message, understand the information and respond with attention। The active audience uses verbal and non-verbal strategies to show and hold their attention toward the speaker.
 Developing and using the skills of an active audience shows your colleagues that you are interested in the project or the job.

 Related listening skills include

 Verbal / non-verbal communication

 Communication skills both orally and in writing require a job for most positions.
 Employers look for applicants with the ability to communicate with others, regardless of the role of the organization.

 Communication skills are the skills you use when giving and receiving different types of information.
 Some examples include ideas related to a concept, feeling or what is happening around you.
 Communication skills involve listening, talking, observing and empathizing.
 It is important to have strong communication skills in each industry at the career level.